jotson/1gam-jan2013/README.md

 Got it!
 With Zoetrope, sprite's might not be drawn correctly unless they have a width and height > 0.

 Time: 3 hours

+## January 7, 2013

+Added a simple animation to show fuel being absorbed into the player ship.
+It works by checking for a "collision" between the fuel pods and the ship.
+All of the collision detection and animation code is in the fuel pods rather than the ship.
+If it was in the ship, I'd have to code a loop to check for collisions with each fuel pod.